AutoCalcAutoCalc

 GoogleOAuth sign-in only (no analytics, no advertising).Global (Google-managed)

 Only a small number of named AutoCalc team members have production access.
-Admin and staff role grants are made by adding an account to the corresponding Cognito group via the AWS Console — there is no path inside the AutoCalc application that lets a user grant themselves elevated access.
+Admin and staff role grants are made via our cloud provider's admin console — there is no path inside the AutoCalc application that lets a user grant themselves elevated access.

 Brokers can only see the cases they themselves have created.
 Admins can list customer accounts for support and tier management but do not have a path that exposes raw payslip files (because none are stored).